Trump Says "Hoodlums" & "Anarchists" Who Try To Take Down Monuments Will Be Jailed

 The president also made it clear that his next move would be signing an executive order to stop people from messing with monuments.
 "I will have an executive order very shortly.
 And all it's really going to do is reinforce what's already there, but in a more uniform way,” said Trump.
 The president also added that he’s happy to send in the National Guard the same way he did in Minneapolis after protests broke out after the police murder of George Floyd.

-In a slew of tweets this morning, Trump reaffirmed that he’s authorized the government “to arrest anyone who vandalizes or destroys any monument, statue or other such Federal property in the U.S. with up to 10 years in prison, per the Veteran’s Memorial Preservation Act, or such other laws that may be pertinent.”
-Under the federal law Trump has cited — the Veterans Memorial Preservation — one section of the act explicitly states that anyone who willfully damages or destroys veteran memorials, or even attempts to do so, will be fined and imprisoned for up to ten years.
+In a slew of tweets this morning, Trump reaffirmed that he’s authorised the government “to arrest anyone who vandalises or destroys any monument, statue or other such Federal property in the US with up to 10 years in prison, per the Veteran’s Memorial Preservation Act, or such other laws that may be pertinent.”
+Under the federal law Trump has cited — the Veterans Memorial Preservation — one section of the act explicitly states that anyone who wilfully damages or destroys veteran memorials, or even attempts to do so, will be fined and imprisoned for up to ten years.

 The Lincoln Project, the same political group that released the anti-Trump mourning in America ad headed up by Kellyanne Conway’s husband George, tweeted, “Trump is doing more to protect statues than American citizens” in response.
 This perspective illustrates the president's willingness to take action to protect racist monuments is deeper than any actions he's taken to preserve Black lives against police brutality.